InterCity rail in the United Kingdom

 The InterCity 125 is the world's fastest diesel train.

 Eurostar services are one of only two international rail services serving the United Kingdom, the other being the Enterprise between Northern Ireland and the Republic of Ireland.
-They are also the only services in Great Britain operating at speeds of more than 250 km/h (155 mph).
+Eurostar is the only service in Great Britain operating at speeds of more than 250 km/h.

-Great Britain has numerous Intercity services traversing the country, however, unlike in other countries, these are not clearly defined.
-Most of these trains are high speed, and some operate into France, Belgium and the Netherlands.
+Great Britain has numerous Intercity services traversing the country.
+However, unlike in other countries, these are not clearly defined or branded.
+Most of these trains are high speed, and some operate into France, Belgium, and the Netherlands via the Channel Tunnel.